dmfranko/lazyman/README.md

 You can type everything just like you are write a text case.

-Understand lazyman project structure
+Understand magicspec project structure
 ------------------------------------

-Lazyman project has a clean and simple structure.
+A magicspec project has a clean and simple structure.

 * app: holds your test codes;
 * config: where your config file placed;